-Using your smartphone for car navigation means you often need to carry a USB cable to use Apple CarPlay or Android Auto, and if you go wireless - or use your phone's display on a windscreen mount - it'll kill the battery before you can say, "Take the third exit on the roundabout".
+Maybe, but using your smartphone for car navigation means you often need to carry a charging cable to use Apple CarPlay or Android Auto, and if you go wireless - or use your phone's display on a windscreen mount - it'll kill the battery before you can say, "take the third exit on the roundabout".

 Another reason to opt for a proper sat nav rather than relying on your phone is the sheer breadth of features.
-Frequent map updates mean the sat nav is always correct, and because the maps are stored on the device itself, you'll never get lost when your phone loses signal or runs out of data.
+For a start, the maps are often stored on the device itself, so you'll never get lost when your phone loses signal or runs out of data.
 Some models also include free safety camera alerts, live traffic information, voice controls, and a built-in dash cam with safety features like lane departure and forward collision warnings.

 So buckle up, tap in the postcode, and join T3 on a journey through the best sat navs on sale today.
 And, if you're looking to complete your in-car dash upgrade, maybe you could look at the best dash cam.
 If you've decided that a sat nav isn't for you and Google Maps is good enough, you could also check out the best car phone holders.